andrew-zaytsev/documentation/CONTRIBUTING.md

 Use simple present tense instead of future tense for most text.
 Search for the words “will” or “shall” to find future tense instances.
 Future tense is acceptable for conditional statements, such as in a caution or a warning.

-###	Avoid long noun phrases

-Noun phrases (a noun and other words that describe or modify it) can be difficult to understand.
-Try to limit the number of modifiers in a noun phrase to two.

 ###	Parallelism

 Parallelism refers to the practice of using similar patterns of grammar, and sometimes length, to coordinate words, phrases, and clauses.

 Use parallel construction in lists.
 The table below shows some unparallel structures and how they can be made parallel with a little rewording.

-###	Grammar and punctuation

-This section covers common grammatical topics relevant to our documentation.

 ## Structure and Formatting Guidelines